SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 **Expected Results 1**

-Guided Answers extension opens in view port
+Guided Answers extension opens in view port displaying a home page containing
     a.
-A blank home page
+SAP logo and Guided Answers
     b.
-Empty search input field
+An Empty search input field
-    c.
-A grid icon for the Product filter
-    d.
-A id icon for the Component filter

 **Expected Results 2**
 The search input field falls under the SAP Guided Answers Extension

 **Expected Results 3**
 Guided Answers extension opens in view port
     a.
-A component filter is applied  CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE
+SAP Logo and Guided Answers
     b.
-A list of Guided Answer Content associated to the components CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE appears
-    b.
 Empty search input field
     c.
-A grid icon for the Product filter
-    d.
-A id icon for the Component filter .
-Id icon is highlighted in blue as Component filter is applied by default.
+A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

 **Expected Results 4**
 If the Guided Answers extension is already open in the existing view port is given focus.
 A new instance of the GA extension is not opened the existing instance is re used.

 **Expected Results 5**